 I wish to thank the subcommittee for having me testify today.
 Brownfields redevelopment is a win-win for everyone involved.
 It creates jobs, it cleans up the environment, and it's pro-business and pro-community.
-The reauthorization of this law should be a top priority for this Congress.
+The reauthorization of this law should be a top priority for this Congress and I urge you to pass a reauthorization bill.
 Thank you again for this opportunity.

-City of Elizabeth - Brownfield Summary
+Attachment City of Elizabeth - Brownfield Summarv